If you were to die today, what would the objects you leave behind say about your life — and how would those object sound?

-Steinke artworks explore aural possibilities in ephemeral and physical ways by utilizing robotics in tandem with sound.
+Steinke’s artworks explore aural possibilities in ephemeral and physical ways by utilizing robotics in tandem with sound.
 His interest in aural automata first began while studying analog electronic music at Evergreen State College in the late 1990s.
-As a student then, the high cost and sparsity of electronic music tech (effects pedals in particular) lead Steinke to teach himself how to construct his own equipment.
+As a student, the high cost and sparsity of electronic music tech (effects pedals in particular) lead Steinke to teach himself how to construct his own equipment.

 Looking to get more acquainted with electronic handiwork, Steinke took up a part-time job as a VCR repairman at the Capital Loans pawn shop in Seattle after graduating from Evergreen.
 Once hired, the company sent Steinke to be trained by the longtime employee he was replacing, Ray Mallory.

 Meeting with Mallory at his home, Steinke discovered that Mallory was a fantastical inventor and creative mind.
 Mallory’s living room was filled with hacked appliances and invented machines layered with knobs, switches, needle meters, and vintage LEDs.
 To the modern eye, Mallory’s machines were more conceptually artistic than utilitarian.

 “He didn’t have a fine arts background, I don’t even think he would have known what a found object was,” says Steinke, “He was a working class inventor.
 He inspired me to pursue musical inventions and sound, expanding my electronic music composition interest into the physical space.”